So you’ve heard amazing things about High Intensity Interval Training (HIIT).

-What are the positives and negatives I need to consider?
+- What are the positives and negatives I should consider?

 If you’re a busy person, you don’t need to be spending hours a day on a treadmill or out jogging around your neighborhood to lose weight.
-In fact, those hours of running could actually be causing you a litany of healthy issues that I can help you avoid.
+In fact, those hours of running could actually cause a litany of healthy issues if you don’t have great form!